 Saint Mary's Hall is a private high school in San Antonio.
-The principal of Saint Mary's Hall is Jonathan Eades, who can be contacted at email@example.com.
-1,000 students go to Saint Mary's Hall and are mostly White, non-Hispanic; Asian; and Hispanic.
+The principal of Saint Mary's Hall is Jonathan Eades, whose e-mail is firstname.lastname@example.org.
+1,000 students attend Saint Mary's Hall and identify as White, non-Hispanic; Asian; and Hispanic.
 Academy of Creative Ed is one of the nearest high schools.

 - Ceramics sculpture